Backdoor Attack with Sparse and Invisible Trigger: Introduction

 The design of trigger patterns is one of the most important factors in backdoor attacks.
 Currently, there are many different types of trigger patterns \cite{nguyen2021wanet,cheng2021deep,gong2023kaleidoscope}.
-Arguably, patch-based triggers \cite{gu2019badnets,li2022few,qi2023revisiting} and additive triggers \cite{barni2019new,zhao2020clean,li2021invisible} are the most classical and widely adopted ones among all trigger patterns.
+Arguably, patch-based triggers \cite{gu2019badnets,li2022few,qi2023revisiting} and additive triggers \cite{barni2019new,zhao2020clean,li2021invisible} are the most classical and widely adopted ones among all trigger patterns\footnote{The trigger patterns vary depending on the specific tasks.
+In this work, we focus on image classification tasks. }.
 Specifically, patch-based triggers are extremely sparse since they only modify a small number of pixels.
 Accordingly, they can be implemented as stickers, making the attacks more feasible in the physical world.
 However, they are visible to human eyes and can not evade inspection.
 On the other hand, additive triggers are usually invisible but modify almost all pixels, restricting the feasibility in real scenarios.
+Overall, it is crucial for a backdoor trigger to maintain both sparseness and imperceptibility since the sparseness benefits the practical implementation while imperceptibility helps to evade immediate detection and post hoc forensic analysis.
+However, previous works \cite{gu2019badnets, barni2019new, zhao2020clean, li2021invisible, li2022few, qi2023revisiting} only satisfy at most one requirement.
 An intriguing question arises: \emph{Is it possible to design a trigger pattern for effective backdoor attacks that is both sparse and invisible?}